dominikloza/ToDo-App/README.md

 # To Do App
-> Here goes your awesome project description!

 ## General info
-To Do App , where you can add time of tasks.
+> To Do App , where you can add time of tasks.

 ## Technologies
 * React